Word@Work, Let God's Word energise your working day!

 Matthew 13:1-2

-No house was big enough to accommodate all the people who wanted to hear Jesus.
-The Master left the home where He had taught about the difference between the Holy Spirit and evil spirits (Matthew 12:22-50), and went to the shore of Lake Galilee with His disciples.
-As they went, many other people followed; and as the news spread a large crowd gathered to hear Him.
+Wherever Jesus went, people flocked to hear what He had to say.
+Indoors, no house was big enough to accommodate all the people who wanted to hear Jesus and so much of His ministry was in the countryside or by the water.
+The Master left the crowded home where He had taught about the difference between the Holy Spirit and evil spirits (Matthew 12:22-50), and went to the shore of Lake Galilee with His disciples.
+As they went, the people followed; and as the news spread, a large crowd gathered to hear Him.

 Pages